-Bible I-New Testament History
+Bible I- New Testament History

 This course is devoted to a connected study of the life of Christ as set forth in the four Gospels, and to the study of the history of the early Christian church as given in the Acts of the Apostles.
-Not given 1937-1938.
+Not given 1935-1936.
+Two semesters.
+One unit.